-When you type in google search engine the phrase “manufacturing software”, you are spoilt for choice.
+You are spoilt for choice when you type the phrase “manufacturing software” in the Google search engine.
 Thousands of companies have a wide range of products and services, and after spending hours researching, you are none of the wiser.
-Some basic definitions should make things clearer, considering that top google positions occupy large companies selling sophisticated resource planning systems, which might not necessarily be synonymous with what you are looking for.
+However, some basic definitions should clarify, considering that top google positions occupy large companies selling sophisticated resource planning systems, which might not necessarily be synonymous with what you are looking for.

 ERP is an acronym that stands for enterprise resource planning (ERP).
 It’s a business process management software that standardizes, streamlines and integrates business processes across finance, human resources, procurement, distribution, and other departments.
 Typically, ERP systems use an integrated software platform operating on a single database, which collects and organizes key business information that helps organizations run lean and efficient operations as they expand.